-Of course, there are several variables to this, but one in particular that can play a large role is the fact that your website is not on a Content Delivery Network.
+Of course, there are several variables to this, but one in particular that can play a large role could be the fact that your website may not currently be on a Content Delivery Network.

-Customers these days are quite impatient.
-Load times can effect how long your customers will wait for your website to load.
+Customers these days can be quite impatient.
+Load times can affect how long your customers will wait for your website to load.

 Did you know?

 A two-second delay can lead to more than 4% loss in satisfaction!
-Furthermore, this delay can lead to a 4.3% loss in revenue, per visitor.
+Furthermore, this delay can lead to an average of 4.3% loss in revenue per visitor.

 On a CDN (Content Delivery Network), a group of servers, are geographically spread out and work together to load your website as quickly as possible.

 Keep in mind, that you being on a CDN does not actually host your website, nor does it replace hosting of your website.
 What it does is cache your content and subsequently improve your website speed and overall performance.

 A Content Delivery Network, or sometimes called a Content Distribution Network, is a tight-knit group of individual servers that are connected together across the globe.